chandankumarm55/Final-year-project-frontend/README.md

 - **VS Code**: A source code editor that provides a range of features including debugging, syntax highlighting, and Git integration.
 - **MongoDB Atlas**: A cloud-based MongoDB service for managing databases.
 - **Postman**: A collaboration platform for API development.

----

-This README file provides an overview of the Chattify application, details on setup and installation, testing phases, and references to all necessary documentation.